 - ChooseMyPlate.
 This resource is based on the Dietary Guidelines for Americans.
-You can use the SuperTracker tool to create a personal daily food plan based on your goals.
+You can use the MyPlate Checklist Calculator to find a personal daily food plan based on your goals.

 - Dietary Approaches to Stop Hypertension (DASH) eating plan (PDF, 978 KB).
 The DASH diet is for people with hypertension (high blood pressure) to help them lower their blood pressure.
 But it can also be used to help prevent heart disease.

 - Therapeutic Lifestyle Changes (TLC) diet (PDF, 1.7 MB).
 The TLC diet helps people with unhealthy cholesterol levels.